jarny/biopyramid/Readme.md

                                     'RegT', 'MemCD8T', 'NK']
                       }

-# Also we can choose colours for each sample group item if we choose to
+# Also we can choose colours for each sample group item if we choose to.
+The colours can be rgb or hex values.
 sampleGroupColours = {'cell_lineage':
                           {'Multi Potential Progenitor': 'rgb(190,190,190)',
                            'Erythrocyte Lineage': 'rgb(139,0,0)',